 Many melons originated in the Middle East.
-Ancient Egyptians and Romans enjoyed cantaloupe. ny melons originated in the America by Christopher Columbus and eventually Spanish explorers grew them in California.
-Melon seeds were transported to North America by Christopher Columbus and eventually Spanish explorers grew them in California.
+Ancient Egyptians and Romans enjoyed cantaloupe.

+Many melons originated to North America by Christopher Columbus and eventually Spanish. ny melons originated in the company melons originated in the contract of the c

 Cantaloupe are a melon.
 Other melons includes honeydew and watermelon.
 Melons are in the same gourd family as squash and cucumbers.